-- MN-S directly or through NR1, NR2, and NR3 have not been involved in the JIES, JIES, and JIEES and therefore have not been involved in committee efforts to help ensure that the MRO and KLO effects on the environment and Métis are minimized, contribute to building capacity and knowledge regarding environmental management, protection, and monitoring.
-Cameco acknowledged that the JIES, JIEES, and the Traditional Lands and Resource Advisory Committee help to ensure the MRO and KLO effects on the environment are minimized and contribute to building capacity and knowledge regarding environmental management, protection, and monitoring (CNSC 2023c). - The Eastern Athabasca Regional Monitoring Program (EARMP) environmental monitoring and conclusions drawn do not reflect Métis Knowledge or land use in and around the MRO and KLO.
+- MN-S directly or through NR1, NR2, and NR3 Regional Directors and Locals have not been involved in the Eastern Athabasca Regional Monitoring Program (EARMP).
+The EARMP environmental monitoring and conclusions drawn do not reflect Métis Knowledge or land use in and around the RLO.
 Cameco relied on the EARMP to monitor the safety of traditionally harvested country foods by collecting and testing representative water, fish, berry, and mammal tissue samples from seven communities located in the region.
 Cameco did not note which communities are sampled as part of the EARMP in its Application.
 The 10-year summary report prepared by the EARMP states the communities in the region studied does not include MN-S or any potentially impacted Métis communities.
-Cameco stated in its Application that sampling locations focus "on areas where community members fish, hunt, and gather, and samples are collected by, or with the aide of, community members" (CNSC 2023c, 73).
-Cameco has relied on the 2021/2022 EARMP results to determine that "country foods are safe for consumption with chemical profiles for water, fish, berry, and mammal tissue samples" (CNSC 2023, 73).
+Cameco stated in its Application that sampling locations focus "on areas where community members fish, hunt, and gather, and samples are collected by, or with the aid of, community members" (CNSC 2023c, 51).
+Cameco has relied on the 2021/2022 EARMP results to determine that "country foods are safe for consumption with chemical profiles for water, fish, berry, and mammal tissue samples" (CNSC 2023, 51). - Cameco noted in its April 21, 2023 presentation to MN-S, NR1 Regional Director, and NR1, NR2, and NR3 Locals that the Community-Based Environmental Monitoring Program (CBEMP), formerly the Athabasca Working (AWG) Program, is a focused "monitoring program that alternates yearly with the different communities in the Athabasca Basin"

-• Cameco noted in its April 21, 2023 presentation to MN-S, NR1 Regional Director, and NR1, NR2, and NR3 Locals that the Community-Based Environmental Monitoring Program (CBEMP), formerly the Athabasca Working (AWG) Program, is a focused "monitoring program that alternates yearly with the different communities in the Athabasca Basin" (Cameco 2023, 15).
+(Cameco 2023, 15).
 Cameco shared that studies through the CBEMP have been conducted for Black Lake, Stony Rapids, Fond Du Lac, Hatchet Lake, Wollaston Lake, Uranium City, and Camsell Portage (Cameco 2023).
 The CBEMP relies on the support of community members to help with data collection on foods they eat, how much they eat, and where food comes from (Cameco 2023).
 The CBEMP was developed under the Ya'Thi Néné Collaboration Agreement which does not include representation from MN-S or potentially impacted NR1, NR2, and NR3 Regional Directors or Locals.

-- Ensure Métis involvement in the CBEMP and EARMP if Cameco intends to continue to rely on the CBEMP and EARMP to inform determinations on project-related effects to human health and Indigenous land use.
-Cameco should include a culturally appropriate monitoring program that specifically involves Métis, to advise Cameco during remaining operations and decommissioning planning. - Provide funding to support MN-S, NR1, NR2, and NR3 design, implement, and report annually on a Métis environmental monitoring program for the MRO and KLO.
-Incorporate findings from the Métis environmental monitoring program to the MRO and KLO human health risk assessment.
-Share a copy of the updated human health risk assessment including supporting plain language materials for the MRO and KLO reflecting findings from the Métis environmental monitoring program with the MN-S. NR1, NR2, and NR3 for review and comment.
-The Métis environmental monitoring program will enhance Cameco's understanding of project-related impacts to Métis Knowledge, ways of knowing, and doing. - Provide funding to support MN-S, NR1, NR2, and NR3 to conduct a Métis Knowledge Study to understand potential effects to the Métis resulting from a licence renewal for MRO and KLO.
-This study should be conducted before Cameco advances any work at the MRO or KLO, if the licence renewal is approved by the CNSC. - Meet with MN-S, NR1, NR2, and NR3 to discuss - engagement expectations going forward (e.g., frequency of engagement). - o preferred method of engagement (e.g., community open houses). - communication pathways. - information sharing requirements (e.g., meetings with accompanying plain langue materials). - capacity funding. - opportunities for involvement in environmental monitoring and decommissioning planning.
+- Ensure Métis involvement in the CBEMP and EARMP if Cameco intends to continue to rely on the EARMP to inform determinations on project-related effects to human health and Indigenous land use.
+Cameco should include a culturally appropriate monitoring program that specifically involves Métis, to advise Cameco during remaining operations and decommissioning planning. - Provide funding to support MN-S, NR1, NR2, and NR3 design, implement, and report annually on a Métis environmental monitoring program for the RLO.
+Incorporate findings from the Métis environmental monitoring program to RLO human health risk assessments.
+Share a copy of the updated human health risk assessment, including plain language materials reflecting findings from the Métis environmental monitoring program with the MN-S for NR1, NR2, and NR3 for review and comment.
+The Métis environmental monitoring program will enhance Cameco's understanding of project-related impacts to the safety of traditional foods that community members routinely consume by incorporating Métis Knowledge, ways of knowing, and doing. - Meet with MN-S and NR1, NR2, and NR3 to discuss - o engagement expectations going forward (e.g., frequency of engagement). - o preferred method of engagement (e.g., community open houses). - communication pathways. - information sharing requirements (e.g., meetings with accompanying plain langue materials). - capacity funding. - opportunities for involvement in environmental monitoring and decommissioning planning.